 For the most benefit, drink your peppermint tea with no sugar.
 The best time to drink peppermint tea to combat bloating is immediately after each meal.
 You can drink up to five cups per day if you wish.

 3. Do some exercise

 Studies have shown that mild physical activity can help to clear excess gas and reduce bloating.
-Exercises like brist walking, cycling or yoga can help trapped wind to disperse, relieving symptoms of bloating.
+Exercises like brisk walking, cycling or yoga can help trapped wind to disperse, relieving symptoms of bloating.

-One thing to bear in mind, is that removing gas via exercise can involve flatulence.
-If this is a concern, then solo outdoor excercise may be preferred to indoor group classes.
+One thing to bear in mind is that removing gas via exercise can involve flatulence.
+If this is a concern, then solo outdoor exercise may be preferred to indoor group classes.

 Abdominal bloating is a common symptom for those who have recently transitioned to a vegan diet.
 The main cause of bloating and gas for new vegans is an increase in dietary fibre.